Everything You Need to Know about Kicksled Accessories: Snow Runners, Crampons, Brakes and More

 If you don't have a brake, crampons are also necessary for stopping your sled.
 When a kicksled is moving too quickly, such as down a hill, you drag the bottom of your spike covered foot.
 Without a brake, you should not attempt a hill of any size in icy conditions without crampons.
 Definitely NOT a sledding hill or anything close to it.
 Crampons do mark up the plastic footrests a little bit over multiple seasons but this does not affect the foot rests much.
 Crampons can also be used for a variety of other winter sports and are a good investment for winter lovers like you!

-Kicksled brakes work by pressing your foot.
-This causes the brake to dig into the snow, thus slowing your sled.
-The ESLA brake is spring loaded and easy to use.
-If you don’t have crampons, a brake is highly recommended.
+If your not wearing crampons, a brake is highly recommended.
 Brakes are more effective than crampons when it comes to stopping quickly.
 Especially on hills.
 Crampons do the job well but both are recommended if you will be riding anything steeper than tiny rolling hills.
-The only downside is the added price.
 The use of a brake does not eliminate the need for crampons.
 Remember, crampons will help power your kicks.
 To be safe and fast, get both crampons and a brake.

 A set of foot rests come standard with your ESLA kicksled.
-They are made of plastic and clips on to the steel runner.
+They are made of plastic and clip on to the steel runners.
 This gives your feet added surface area so you are stable when standing on your sled.
 Foot rests also have some texture to help your feet grip.
 If you have little children, having two foot rests on each runner can be pretty great.
 This allows room for a standing rider in front of the adult.
 We call this “Ridin’ Doubles” because essentially it allows you to ride with two children at once.
 This is perfect if you have two children a few years apart.
 Once can sit, while the other stands.

 Child Safety Bracket